If you’re not holding any offers and have used up all your UCAS choices, then Extra could be for you.

 If you don’t hold any offers after 5 July, you will also be able to add an additional choice through Clearing.

-From 25 February, log in to UCAS Track and if you're eligible the option to apply through Extra will become available to you.
+From 28 February 2024, log in to UCAS Hub and if you're eligible the option to apply through Extra will become available to you.

 In the Choices section of UCAS you should be able to see a button to ‘Add an Extra choice’.
 Simply follow this link and enter the details of your chosen course, then your application will be sent off.
 Be mindful that you can only apply for one course at a time, though if you wish to withdraw your choice or are unsuccessful you’re able to choose another.